Annunciation/Evangelismos Church Catechism School

 CURRICULUM

-Our Church School program follows the recommended texts identified by the Greek Orthodox Archdiocese of America, which we supplement with various other references, projects, and activities.
-Our children also learn outside their classrooms by participating in church processions and special services, performing in the annual Nativity Pageant, attending "Ask Father" sessions with our Parish Priest, and collaborating with Annunciation/Evangelismos' various service organizations.
+Our Church School program follows texts from the Greek Orthodox Archdiocese of America, supplemented with additional references, projects, and activities.
+Children learn outside classrooms through church processions, special services, performing in the Nativity Pageant, attending "Ask Father" sessions with the Parish Priest, and collaborating with Annunciation/Evangelismos's various service ministries.

 PARTICIPATION